texnokot/SecurityInDevOps/README.md

 ## Whitesource Bolt: check open source components

 Development in todays world includes usage of 3rd party components.
 It is important to check their security state and licensing.
 The way how it can be done is to add security check in Build pipeline.

 One of the solution is free extension for Azure DevOps: **WhiteSource Bolt**.

 WhiteSource Bolt scans all your projects and detects open source components, their license and known vulnerabilities.
-Not to mention, we also provide fixes.
+Not to mention, it also provide fixes.

 Extension is available at Azure DevOps Marketplace.
 If it is already not installed on the organization go to the [Marketplace](https://marketplace.visualstudio.com/items?itemName=whitesource.ws-bolt) and follow WhiteSource Bolt installation instructions.
 After install it is available as a task.
 Next step is to add the task in `Build pipeline`.
 You can start with defaults: